 Isn’t he handsome?

-Thank for joining me today.
-So glad you stopped by.
-If you liked this, check out my DIY Rustic Wooden Tags.
+Thank you for joining me today.
+So glad you stopped by and I hope you check back often.
+If you liked this DIY project, check out my DIY Rustic Wooden Tags and how to add aged patina on home decor.
+It’s amazing stuff!

 Until the next project…